 Seeding Hope: What Plants Teach Us About Being Human

-In Seeding Hope, Jack Algiere, Chief Agroecology Officer (CAO) at Stone Barns, shares the wisdom he’s gained in a lifetime of farming and expanding the agricultural practices of one of the leading sustainable-minded farms and agricultural centers in the country.
+In Seeding Hope, Jack Algiere, Chief Agroecology Officer (CAO) at Stone Barns, shares the wisdom he’s gained in a lifetime of farming, growing, and observing the natural world.

 About The Author